sapien-pixel/MQTTKafkaBridge/README.md

 # MQTTKafkaBridge
-# Updated Jack's Original MQTTKafkaBridge to Support Kafka Version 0.8.1.1
-# You can find the Original Bridge at https://github.com/jacklund/mqttKafkaBridge

 Bridge which consumes MQTT messages and republishes them on Kafka on the same topic.
 Kafka does not support '/' as the topic name.